 The cinema can formally embody certain beliefs and provide examples of certain falsified implications for society, for example, running from coast-to-coast will not make you famous and happy, but it will for Forrest Gump.
 Is this film not the ultimate simplification of life and its various obsessions?
-A man with a disastrously low IQ can cascade through a destructive, yet wonderful life for the sole reason of good intention.
+A man with a disastrously low IQ can cascade through a destructive, and yet wonderful life for the sole reason of good intention.
 Despite the lack of reality, and investment in any form of Lacan’s Big Other (or, the Real), in other words, a false rejection of fantasy (“it’s just a film”), Forrest Gump is able to pass as a grand romantic drama with a powerful message of common sense (ideologies hidden form): “…life is like a box of chocolates.
 You never know what you’re gonna get.”
 Or, life is unpredictable, but that is life and you will always come out on top as long as you go with it (and get lucky).
 In Hollywood, there is enough space for everyone in the world to get lucky.
 We can see how Hollywood is telling a universal lie in order to sustain public morale, a ‘Noble lie’ because it is knowingly told as untruthful.

 This concept of the Noble lie originated in Plato (The Republic) as the telling of a fictional tale.
 We can then take cinema itself, according to Plato, as the grandest of all noble lies.
 Cinema could be “a contrivance for one of those falsehoods that came into being in case of need” (414b-c).
-This is Hollywood cinema, it is essentially intended for good effect, but the authorities know otherwise.
+This is Hollywood cinema.
+It is intended for good effect, but the authorities know otherwise.
 Ideology is often referred to in the guise of knows, “he knows that we know that he knows that we know.”
 The last know is a Zizekism, the fact that we know that he knows that we know renders us stupid and powerless.
 They act anyway and we let them knowingly do so, yet we invest in our false belief (that we don’t know) so much that we end up believing in what we are subscribing too.
 Do we believe that Bruce Willis will come and save us when we are taken hostage by German terrorists in a tower?
 Yes we do.
 This is Zizek’s message of the “unbearable” universality.
 “The secret to be unveiled through analysis is not the content hidden by the form… but, on the contrary, the ‘secret of this form itself” (1989: 11).
-The form presents this uncanny belief, that “the failed mediation [or message] is the message”.
+The form presents this uncanny belief, that “the failed mediation [or medium] is the message”.

 The self-referential nature of cinema and the performance of the spectator is also an important position for Zizek.
-It follows what we previously mentioned of false belief, the spectator will “kneel down and you will thereby MAKE SOMEONE ELSE BELIEVE!”
+It follows what we previously mentioned of false belief: the spectator will “kneel down and you will thereby MAKE SOMEONE ELSE BELIEVE!”
 (2006: 353) This is the parallax view that belief is de-sublimated onto an Other which is belonging to the Symbolic order and can therefore become universal, and so on.
 The problem of this universality is that there are now “impossible positions of enunciation we all recognise only when they are pointed out to us” (2010: 95).
 How can we see beneath these subtle effects when “a thing is its own best mask” (2006: 28)?
 The simple answer is by thinking about it, “As a matter of face, I’ve always known it; only I’ve never thought of it” (1995: 192).
 Here, Thompson captures the essence of Zizek’s thought when he talks about the mediascape.
-A landscape that tells us what it is doing but doesn’t give us a chance to think about it, quite literally shown by programs that give speakers two minutes to comment on a topic that would realistically need over an hour’s analysis or debate to come to any rational conclusion and explanations.
+A landscape that tells us what it is doing but doesn’t give us a chance to think about it, quite literally shown by programs that give speakers two minutes to comment on a topic that would realistically need over an hour’s analysis or debate to come to any rational conclusion or detailed explanation.

 Like ideology, pre-existing models of subjectivity are always hiding in plain sight.
-There is no unique benefactor, for example models of love and beauty do not feature in exclusivity, they are part of a process.
+There is no unique benefactor, for example, models of love and beauty do not feature in exclusivity, they are part of a process.
 This is according to Julie Kristeva who accounts for the subject in-process, instead of being subjected to phenomenological accounts that posit the transcendental ego-subject.
 For example, love is an “open system”, the psychic space of love’s subject is consistently modified and such can expand and enrich the symbolic and capacities of the imaginary (1984).
-Hollywood cinema abolishes any notion of this ‘open system’, as ideology does not allow for a subject to posit such space; they are always refrained by their material value, the knowledge and interpretation of ideologies own content.
-However, in reference to earlier examples, cinema as a medium is able to offer alternatives, in which spaces can be consistently modified in the viewer’s speculation of ideological content, because the film is unassumingly open-ended.
-When a film is open-ended, as is the case with Haneke (for example, when Cache ends, we can only guess who the culprit was by certain clues, not even Haneke himself has the answer) the subject is always enacted in-process and never subjugated to a defined discourse.
+Hollywood cinema abolishes any notion of this ‘open system’, as ideology does not allow for a subject to posit such space; they are always refrained by their material value, by the knowledge and interpretation of ideologies own content.
+However, in reference to earlier examples, cinema as a medium is able to offer alternatives, in which spaces can be consistently modified in the viewer’s speculation of ideological content, if the film is unassumingly open-ended.
+When a film is open-ended, as is the case with Haneke (when Cache ends, we can only guess who the culprit was by certain clues, not even Haneke himself has the answer) the subject is always enacted in-process and never subjugated to a defined discourse.

 A movement of thought that arrived largely before and inspired the post-modern thinkers of Zizek, Badiou, Habermas, and so on, is that of structuralism, a French undertaking that initiated deep analyses of the underlying structures widespread amongst the mixed fashions of society.
 While an ‘objectivist’ illusion often occurred at this level, structuralist thinkers like Foucault, Derrida and Bourdieu can provide a valuable insight into ideological functions.
-For example, in a critique of television, that can be applied to films, Bourdieu exclaimed that in the pretense of being open to the world was in fact a form of censorship because, intrinsic to its mode of production and format, is a limitation to what could be said and communicated (1996).
+For example, in a critique of television, that can also be applied to films, Bourdieu exclaimed that in the pretense of being open to the world was in fact a form of censorship because intrinsic to its mode of production and format is a limitation to what could be said and communicated (1996).
 This critique does not function at an ideological level, but instead introduces an epistemological relationship, which serves not to get caught in a battle between either-or issues of a singular truth, or the reductionist thought that Marxism often provokes.
 Is cinema not reductionist in its matter of inevitable singularity?
 For psychoanalysis, such considerations are irrelevant as the spectator is just as aware of what they are not shown as what is shown.
-In fact, the power of the film director comes often from what he doesn’t show, a clear example of this uncanny notion is seen in horror films where the monster is never actually revealed, The Blair Witch Project is a well-known case.
+In fact, the power of the film director comes often from what he doesn’t show, a clear example of this uncanny notion is seen in horror films where the monster is never actually revealed – The Blair Witch Project is a well-known case.

 Marxist philosopher Alain Badiou is deeply concerned with a truth, and sees it as an epistemological split i.e. “knowledge does not give access to truth” (2011: 234).
 Truth exists in a void, perhaps the same void that we must find in order to denounce ideology, but this would reduce truth to an empty space, yet for Badiou truth can only be presented and not represented, hence why it is able to exist in a non-ideological form.
 Badiou uses set theory and the ontology of mathematics to present the void (truth) as a singular multiplicity, the paradoxical being present due to the fact that there is no “set of all sets”, which presents being as a unity that engages with the infinite.
 This is the realm of truth, as opposed to interpretation (ideology, hermeneutics, and so on) that is always concerned with finitude, or the meaning in the thing.
 When applied to cinema, Badiou’s framework of truth is a method of showing how this empty space can pre-exist a form of ideology in cinema, unlike Zizek’s framework in which this space is equivalent to ideology and the subject.
-For Badiou, the subject, or ideology, does not exist until the event has taken place, in other words, it is the experience that brings something into being.
+For Badiou, the subject, or ideology, does not exist until the event has taken place.
+In other words, it is the experience that brings something into being.
 By analysing a film’s truth content, we will never be able to exist as a subject equivalent to what is taking place, we will exceed the content as we enter from an above position and thus, become restricted from the truth because we are not able to exist prior to this actual event.
 We cannot know what came before, but is this not the truth of cinema?
-As we experience it, we are subjectivised under a new guise of knowledge and so ideology can blossom at its purest.
+As we experience it, we are subjectivised under a new guise of knowledge and so ideology is able to blossom at its most pure.